Worry free warmth...Thinking about replacing your Furnace? Here is the perfect Cheat Sheet and top ten tips for success.

 - Company or Contractor should employ a minimum of four employees (sole proprietor operations, open & close regularly, cannot always maintain the Warranty or be available when you need them).

 - Be successfully in business for a minimum of 10 years (to ensure your warranty, long-term service and reliability in future)

 - Check that the Brand of equipment is built in Canada or USA (to ensure quality and timely parts availability).

 - Confirm contractor has sufficient insurance (1M+) and is WSIB compliant (to ensure you are not liable for any issue that may occur on your property during installation or service)

 - Ask if the Installer has more than five years experience AND is an Employee, not a sub-contractor. (to ensure installer is knowledgeable in setting-up the system, can be located in case of an issue, and can deliver a high quality installation).

 - What other fees are expected?
 Is there a "Maintenance Contract" in the fine print?
 (Low advertised prices often have hidden fees or contracts).
 Compatible Thermostat?
 Extended Labour Warranty?

-- Do I have to file my own Rebate claim and Warranty paperwork? (these can be time sensitive and complicated.
+- Do I have to file my own Warranty paperwork? (these can be time sensitive and complicated.
 The Company/Contractor should take care of this on your behalf).

 - Does the Contractor have technicians available 24/7? (in case of an overnight or holiday breakdown).